Photo Credit: Netflix –

 Located near Encinitas in North San Diego County, the camping area is right on top of the bluffs overlooking the Pacific.
 The beach down below is family-friendly and not nearly as crowded as some of the ones closer to the big city.

-This spot is so great that even the locals love staying here on the weekends to pack their days full of surfing!
+This San Diego camping beach is so great that even the locals love staying here on the weekends to pack their days full of surfing!

 Each lot is equipped with a picnic table and a fire pit so you can spend your nights roasting marshmallows and lounging as you stare over the dark ocean.